 Personally, I like large mugs, because aside from allowing you to drink more tea, they retain heat better than smaller cups.
 Smaller cups (especially those with a large surface) tend to cool down faster.
 To accelerate cooling, you can leave a teaspoon inside the mug, where the metal will act like a radiator.

-You don’t need a lot of tea per cup.
-A teaspoon (2 grams) is almost always sufficient and will ensure that the flavor spreads properly.
+You don't need a lot of tea per cup.
+As a rule of thumb, one teaspoon (2 grams) is typically sufficient for 100 grams -- so you'd need 2-2.5 tea spoons per average cup to ensure that the flavor spreads properly.